IBM-Bluemix-Docs/containers/cs_apps.md

 <!--Horizontal auto-scaling is not working at the moment due to a port issue with heapster.
 The dev team is working on a fix.
 We pulled out this content from the public docs.
 It is only visible in staging right now.-->

 Deploy cloud applications that respond to changes in demand for your applications and that use resources only when needed.
-Autoscaling automatically increases or decreases instances in your apps based on CPU.
+Autoscaling automatically increases or decreases the number of instances of your apps based on CPU.
 {:shortdesc}

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.